ietf-rats/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 --- abstract

 IETF RATS Architecture, defines the key role of a Verifier.
-In a complex system, this role needs to be performed by multiple Verfiers coordinating together to assess the full trustworthiness of an Attester.
+In a complex system, this role needs to be performed by multiple Verifiers coordinating together to assess the full trustworthiness of an Attester.
 This document focuses on various topological patterns for a multiple Verifier system.
 It only covers the architectural aspects introduced by the Multi Verifier concept, which is neutral with regard to specific wire formats, encoding, transport mechanisms, or processing details.

 --- middle